krlicmuhamed/awesome-actionhero/CONTRIBUTING.md

 * Make sure your text editor is set to remove trailing whitespace.
 * Please keep the lists in alphabetical order.
 * Name plugins as `ah-PLUGINNAME`.
+* Try spelling `ActionHero` like this wherever possible.

 Thank you for your suggestions!